rolkotaki/rolkotech-blog/backend/README.md

 ### Install `uv`

 I use `uv` as the package manager.
-To install `uv`, please follow this [simple guide](https://docs.astral.sh/uv/getting-started/installation/).
+To install `uv`, follow this [simple guide](https://docs.astral.sh/uv/getting-started/installation/).

 _If you still use `pip`, you can skip the `uv` part and check below for instructions._